DaoCloud/DaoCloud-docs/docs/en/docs/baize/best-practice/deploy-nfs-in-worker.md

 training tasks can directly use the data in the dataset.

-When remote data is not within the worker cluster, datasets provide the capability to automatically preheat data, supporting data preheating from sources such as `Git`, `S3`, and `HTTP` to the local cluster.
+When remote data is not within the worker cluster, datasets provide the capability to automatically preheat data, supporting data preloading from sources such as `Git`, `S3`, and `HTTP` to the local cluster.

-A storage service supporting the `ReadWriteMany` mode is needed for preheating remote data for the `dataset`, and it is recommended to deploy NFS within the cluster.
+A storage service supporting the `ReadWriteMany` mode is needed for preloading remote data for the `dataset`, and it is recommended to deploy NFS within the cluster.

 This article mainly introduces how to quickly deploy an NFS service and add it as a